|Effective:||05/01/14||Approved By: Senior Associate Vice President for Financial Affairs and Chief Financial Officer|

 For information on travel expense reimbursements, refer to the Travel Reimbursements financial guideline.

 - Processing the TA

 - Travel to Restricted Regions

-The TA must be completed and approved for travel authorization regardless of whether UTSA pays for any portion of the travel expenses (see fmog.0904.utsa).
+The TA must be completed and approved for travel authorization regardless of whether UTSA pays for any portion of the travel expenses.

 - Dates of travel

-- Purpose and benefit of trip to UTSA
+- Purpose and benefit of the trip to UTSA

 - Disposition of duties while traveling

 - All estimated travel expenses, regardless of the method of payment.
-If adequate expense amounts are not included in the TA, additional approvals will be required in the Expense Report process.
-The following expenses should be included as applicable.
+If the expense amount on the TA is sufficient, additional approvals will be required in the Expense Report process.
+The following expenses should be included as applicable:

-- The SpeedChart (Cost Center or Project) to be charged (see fmog.0301.utsa).
-When the SpeedChart is used for travel expense coding, that combination of values will be automatically populated in UTShare/PeopleSoft when the transaction processes.
+- The SpeedChart (Cost Center or Project ID) to be charged (for more information, refer to the Chart of Accounts financial guideline).
+When the SpeedChart is used for travel expense coding, that combination of values will automatically populate in PeopleSoft when the transaction processes.

 - For travel funded by state or federal funds, lodging rates that exceed the General Services Administration (GSA) rate must be indicated as such, and must be specifically approved before travel begins.
-In the TA comments section, note that the daily hotel cost exceeds the GSA rate and why that is acceptable (e.g. use of a conference hotel).
-For more information on state and federal funds see fmog.0301.utsa.
+In the TA comments section, note that the daily hotel cost exceeds the GSA rate and why that is acceptable (e.g., use of a conference hotel).
+For more information on state and federal funds, refer to the Chart of Accounts financial guideline.

-- Travel paid by third party (no cost to UTSA)
+- Travel paid by a third party (at no cost to UTSA)

 - Travel Authorization is required